 In What Ways Can a Person Fail to Meet a Standard of Care?

 Standard of care varies depending on the situation and how an accident or injury occurred.
-In personal injury law, someone is acting negligent if they didn’t uphold their duty of care to others by doing or not doing something that led to an injury.
+In personal injury law, someone is acting negligently if they didn’t uphold their duty of care to others by doing or not doing something that led to an injury.
 If the injury directly resulted from that person’s negligence, they are liable for the damages of the victim.

-Some situations where standard of care was not met and the victim could pursue financial recovery may include:
+Some situations where a standard of care was not met and the victim could pursue financial recovery may include:

 If the medical treatment of a healthcare professional, such as a doctor or nurse, falls below an accepted medical standard of care and a patient is harmed by it, the professional has failed to uphold their standard of care and are liable.
 Typically, the standard of care for health care professionals, especially specialists in the field, is much higher than the average since they literally have patients’ lives in their hands.

 Every driver on Georgia roads is required to exercise a reasonable duty of care to avoid hurting others on the road—including other drivers, pedestrians, cyclists, and bikers.
 If the driver doesn’t uphold this standard of care—like if they are texting and driving, drunk driving, or driving without car insurance—they are in breach of their duty to other drivers.
 If this leads to an accident that injures others on the road, the driver is considered to be negligent and liable for those damages.

 Property owners have a standard of care to maintain their premises and, as much as possible, prevent the risk of injuries to those on their property.
 This could include cleaning up a spill on the floor or fixing a broken staircase within a reasonable period of time.
 Failing to do so can lead to injuries that the owner may be responsible for.